Occupational safety and health: By industry

+Primary sector

 Agriculture

 Agriculture workers are often at risk of work-related injuries, lung disease, noise-induced hearing loss, skin disease, as well as certain cancers related to chemical use or prolonged sun exposure.
 On industrialized farms, injuries frequently involve the use of agricultural machinery.
 The most common cause of fatal agricultural injuries in the United States is tractor rollovers, which can be prevented by the use of roll over protection structures which limit the risk of injury in case a tractor rolls over.
 Pesticides and other chemicals used in farming can also be hazardous to worker health, and workers exposed to pesticides may experience illnesses or birth defects.
 As an industry in which families, including children, commonly work alongside their families, agriculture is a common source of occupational injuries and illnesses among younger workers.
 Common causes of fatal injuries among young farm worker include drowning, machinery and motor vehicle-related accidents.

 The 2010 NHIS-OHS found elevated prevalence rates of several occupational exposures in the agriculture, forestry, and fishing sector which may negatively impact health.
 These workers often worked long hours.
 The prevalence rate of working more than 48 hours a week among workers employed in these industries was 37%, and 24% worked more than 60 hours a week.
-Of all workers in these industries, 85% frequently worked outdoors compared to 25% of all U.S. workers.
-Additionally, 53% were frequently exposed to vapors, gas, dust, or fumes, compared to 25% of all U.S. workers.
+Of all workers in these industries, 85% frequently worked outdoors compared to 25% of all US workers.
+Additionally, 53% were frequently exposed to vapors, gas, dust, or fumes, compared to 25% of all US workers.

-Service sector

-As the number of service sector jobs has risen in developed countries, more and more jobs have become sedentary, presenting a different array of health problems than those associated with manufacturing and the primary sector.
-Contemporary problems such as the growing rate of obesity and issues relating to occupational stress, workplace bullying, and overwork in many countries have further complicated the interaction between work and health.

-According to data from the 2010 NHIS-OHS, hazardous physical/chemical exposures in the service sector were lower than national averages.
-On the other hand, potentially harmful work organization characteristics and psychosocial workplace exposures were relatively common in this sector.
-Among all workers in the service industry, 30% experienced job insecurity in 2010, 27% worked non-standard shifts (not a regular day shift), 21% had non-standard work arrangements (were not regular permanent employees).

-Due to the manual labour involved and on a per employee basis, the US Postal Service, UPS and FedEx are the 4th, 5th and 7th most dangerous companies to work for in the US.